cardano-scaling/hydra/local-cluster/README.md

 ## Benchmarks

 The benchmark can be run using `cabal bench` and produces a `results.csv` file.
-To plot the transaction confirmation times you can use the `bench/plot.js` script.
+To plot the transaction confirmation times you can use the `bench/plot.sh` script, passing it the directory containing the benchmark's results.

-Nodejs is provided by the `nix-shell`, but we need to install some dependencies with `npm install` (from within the `bench/` directory).
-> TODO(SN): can we use nix/-shell to provide npm dependencies?)

 To run and plot results of the benchmark:
 ``` sh